Automattic/republication-tracker-tool/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Add the widget to your per-post sidebars.
 It doesn't work outside of single post pages.

 == Frequently Asked Questions ==

-= What is the PixelPing-style tracking mechanism? =
+= How does the tracking mechanism work? =

-[PixelPing](https://www.propublica.org/pixelping) is a tracking technology developed by ProPublica to allow them to track where their stories are embedded on external sites, and how many readers those stories achieve.
+The tracking mechanism is similiar to ProPublica's [PixelPing](https://www.propublica.org/pixelping) tracking technology.

-In this plugin, the tracking is achieved through a small JavaScript tag that is added to the HTML of stories when the reader copies the story HTML using the widget's share dialog.
+In this plugin, the tracking is achieved throug an image element included inside of the republishable content that collects data from the republishing site and sends that data to Google Analytics.

 == Changelog ==

-= 1.0.1 =
-* improved post HTML cleaning through better stripping of shortcodes, figures, images, audio, and video
-* Cleanup of the shareable text generation endpoint code
-* fixes bug where certain plugins interfered with shortcode removal
-* fixes widget CSS on passblue.com

 = 1.0 =
 * Initial release